Financial aid •

 3. Determine how much aid to ask for

-During the financial aid appeal process, you’ll want to ask for a specific amount of money.
-Before appealing, do the math to figure out how much aid you actually need to attend the school, and be prepared to explain this amount.
+Before negotiating, do the math to figure out how much aid you actually need to attend the school, and be prepared to explain this amount.
+You’ll want to ask for a specific amount of money.

 4. Be clear and succinct

-Your school’s financial aid department is busy.
+Your school’s financial aid office is busy.
 For best results, keep your writing clear and concise.
 Generally speaking, a financial aid appeal letter should be no more than 1 page in length.

 5. Be grateful and courteous